-The goal of infertility treatment should be the birth of a unique and healthy child.
+The goal of the infertility treatment should be the birth of one healthy child.
 Many of the treatment options offered to infertile couples, however, are associated with high risks of multiple gestation.
 In addition, many couples see multiple pregnancy as a desired situation and are not aware of the risks that this generates for both parents and newborns.

 Patients must understand these potential risks before starting treatment.

 Complications of the fetus and the newborn with multiple gestations

 • Preterm birth occurs more than 50% in twin births, 90% in triplets, and virtually in all quadruple pregnancies.

 • Compared to a single gestation, it is 7 and 20 times more probable for a twin and a triple, respectively, to die during the first month of life.

 • Prematurity is associated with an increased risk of respiratory distress syndrome (RDS), intracranial hemorrhage, cerebral palsy, blindness, low birth weight and increased neonatal morbidity and mortality.
 Respiratory distress syndrome accounts for approximately 50% of neonatal deaths associated with prematurity.

 • Intrauterine growth retardation.
 Intrauterine death of one or more fetuses, abortions and congenital anomalies are more common in multiple pregnancies.

 • Long-term disability is more than 25% more frequent in babies who weighted less than 1000 grams.
 (2 lbs., 3oz.)